tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/020_hello_world/024_sample_front_end_code_walkthrough/README.md

 # Sample Front-end Code Walkthrough
 The `master` branch of the tutorial is the simple "hello world" example.
 There's not much front-end logic to explain.
 In contrast, the `login` branch is a  **typical** TApp boilerplate.
 We'll dig into more detail when we get there in our next step.

 For the current `master` branch, you can see a typical VUE front-end Single Page Application.

+> Note: You can use any front end framework to build your own front end.
+TEA Project is not a front end framework, it works with any type of front end framework.
+We use VUE as an easy example.

 The only hello world related code is in `Home.vue`

 This is the code:

 ```
+import {_, axios} from 'tearust_utils';
 export default {
   data(){
     return {};